MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

   - Q# Jupyter Notebooks
 - with an additional *host program*, written in Python or a .NET language (for example, C# or F#), which then invokes the program and can further process returned results.

-To best understand these processes and their differences, we consider a simple Q# program and compare the ways it can be run.
+To best understand these processes and their differences, let's consider a simple Q# program and compare the ways it can be run.

 ## Basic Q# program